mlammens/mlammens.github.io/content/post/2019-12-27-what-makes-grad-school-difficult.md

 I didn't identify any major themes or gaps in knowledge.
 What really strikes me is I was reading a *ton* of papers, and while not a single one of them read as poorly as mine, it never occurred to me to do anything different.

+I think it's hard to teach students to synthesize, but I try a few things in my courses to help get them there.
+I assign weekly reading response writing assignments.
+These are short, 300 - 500 words, and include a prompt question or idea.
+They are fairly low-stakes (individually not worth a lot and graded mostly based wheather they were completed or not).
+For the term paper, I have them do an annotated bibliography.
+In some ways, this may seem like a novice approach, but it helps them connect key ideas from the individual papers.